Ziad Jarrah: In the United States

-September 11 attacks
+9/11 attacks and death

-Prior to boarding the flight that morning at 5:01 AM, Jarrah in Newark placed a phone call to United Airlines Flight 175 hijacker pilot Marwan al-Shehhi in Boston that lasted 5 minutes (5:01-5:06 AM); this call was believed to state that the plan for the attacks was ready to begin.
-On September 11, 2001, Jarrah, Saeed al-Ghamdi, Ahmed al-Nami and Ahmed al-Haznawi boarded United Airlines Flight 93 from Newark International Airport at gate A17 without incident, and sat in first-class seats near the cockpit.
-Before boarding, Ziad Jarrah called his girlfriend Aysel Şengün from a public telephone at the airport, repeating the words "I love you" over and over.
-Due to a delay, the plane took off at 8:41a.m., five minutes before American Airlines Flight 11 crashed into the World Trade Center.
+On 11 September 2001, Jarrah called his girlfriend Aysel Şengün from his hotel room, repeating the words "I love you" over and over.
+At 5:01 AM in Newark, Jarrah placed a phone call to United Airlines Flight 175 hijacker pilot Marwan al-Shehhi in Boston; the pair spoke for less than a minute, likely to confirm that the plan for the attacks was ready to proceed.
+While Jarrah made a similar call to American Airlines Flight 11 hijacker pilot Mohamed Atta, this did not occur between Jarrah and American Airlines Flight 77 hijacker pilot Hani Hanjour.
+Jarrah, Saeed al-Ghamdi, Ahmed al-Haznawi, and Ahmed al-Nami boarded United Airlines Flight 93 from Newark International Airport at gate A17 without incident, and sat in first-class seats near the cockpit.
+Due to a delay, the plane took off at 8:42, four minutes before American Airlines Flight 11 crashed into the World Trade Center.
 The pilot and crew were notified of the first two hijackings that day, and were told to be on alert.
 Within minutes, around 9:28 a.m., Flight 93 was hijacked as well.
 The 9/11 Commission stated that Jarrah was the pilot.

-The voice of a pilot was heard by air traffic control telling passengers to remain seated.
-Jarrah announcing, "Ladies and gentlemen: here the captain.
-Please sit down, keep remaining seating.
-We have a bomb on board.
-So sit."
-At 9:39 a.m., the pilot announced over the radio, "This is the captain.
-Would like you all to remain seated.
-There is a bomb on board and are going back to the airport, and to have our demands, so please remain quiet."